klen/graphite-beacon/README.md

         "logging": "info",

         // Default method (average, last_value, sum).
-        // Can be redfined for each alert.
+        // Can be redefined for each alert.
         "method": "average",

+        // Default alert to send when no data received (normal = no alert)
+        // Can be redefined for each alert
+        "no_data": "critical",

         // Default prefix (used for notifications)
         "prefix": "[BEACON]",